ofek/asciinema.github.io/docs/getting-started.md

 <script async id="asciicast-569727" src="https://asciinema.org/a/569727.js"></script>

-If you prefer not to rely on asciinema.org for your embedded demos then you can use the standalone player on your website like this:
+If you prefer not to rely on asciinema.org for your embedded demos, you can use the standalone player on your website like this:

 ```html
 <!DOCTYPE html>